 Here, you introduce the characters and setting of the story world.
 You set the plot in motion and create questions in the minds of the audience.
 You make them want to learn more.

-You’ll begin by introducing the ordinary world where the protagonist is shown doing something they consider normal.
+You’ll begin by introducing the ordinary world where the protagonist is shown doing something they consider routine.

-Editor Tip: Their normal doesn’t have to be what the average audience member considers normal.
-It’s relevant to character.
+Editor Tip: Their routine doesn’t have to be what the average audience member considers normal.
+It’s relevant to the character.
 The goal is to show their baseline, what they will change (or fail to change) from by the end.

-Demonstrate their flaw and/or fear to establish empathy in readers.
+Demonstrate their flaw or fear to establish empathy in readers.
 Before the protagonist is in jeopardy, we need to want them to live.
-This flaw or fear can be used to great effect as the thing they will have to overcome in order to save the victim.
+This flaw or fear can be used to significant effect as the thing they will have to overcome to save the victim.

 Demonstrate the protagonist’s want.
-This can be internal or external.
-This is also used to encourage empathy.
-Make the want blatantly clear.
+The want can be internal or external.
+Wants are used to encourage empathy.
+Make the desire blatantly clear.

 Introduce supporting characters as rich and interesting.

 Editor Tip: Give them distinctive names, appearances, mannerisms, emotions, and actions.
-Use description to evoke a sense of their broader culture or background.
+Use descriptions and details to evoke a sense of their broader culture or background.
 Don’t allow them to be a meaningless victim, flawless hero, or solely evil antagonist.
-It’s imperative that every character have a clear and supporting role for your protagonist.
+Every character must have a clear and supporting role for the protagonist.

 Grab your audience’s attention with a life-threatening inciting incident (causal or coincidental) that launches the global story as soon as possible.